 The criminals are business-minded innovators.
 Recently, a Ransomware-as-a-Service organized cybercrime ring was discovered, which infected around 150,000 victims in 201 countries in July 2016; splitting profits 40% to malware authors and 60% to those who discover new targets.

 The second layer of ransomware defense is a multi-layered anti-virus solution.
-If a malicious link is clicked a multi-layered anti-virus solution will often save a system from full-blown infection.
-However, new strains of ransomware are being created at a rate higher than antivirus can protect against them, so eventually, the probability that one infection will succeed is high.
+If a malicious link is clicked, a multi-layered anti-virus solution will often save the system from a full-blown infection.
+However, new strains of ransomware are being created at a rate higher than antivirus can protect against them, so eventually, the probability that an infection will succeed, is high.

 Total Data Protection